guimauvedigital/guimauveui/README.md

-# MyAppsiOS
+# MyApps

-A list of my iOS apps, with associated views (UIKit and SwiftUI), to embed in all of them.
+A list of my iOS & Android apps, with associated views (UIKit, SwiftUI, Preferences, ...), to embed in all of them.

-The same project is available for [my Android apps](https://github.com/NathanFallet/MyAppsiOS).